AmingAndrei/violence.website/content/database/species/devils/void_whales.md

 .../[[index]]/[[species]]/[[devils]]/void_whales.md

-The **Void Whale** is an airborne species of **Devil**, endemic to Blackspace.
+The **Void Whale** is an airborne species of **Devil**, endemic to BLACKSPACE.
 Despite bearing structural resemblance to aquatic mammals of Realspace, Void Whales are fully adapted to aerial environments and demonstrate anomalous biological and behavioural traits.

 **Morphology**